Less waste, more taste: how to eat your food scraps

 For more tips and tricks on how to reduce your food waste, head to Love Food, Hate Waste.

 We all want to make the right environmental choices, but it's not always easy.
 Nearly two-thirds of consumers believe companies aren’t doing enough to reduce their environmental impacts.
-Just as many think it’s hard to find out which products really are the greener choice.
 We're here to challenge companies that aren’t doing more to clean up their act but we can't do it without you.
 Join now to support our work.